 Discover is easy to learn as well, all you need to know are a few simple terms:

-Explore - a collection of data sets that users can query.
+A collection of data sets that users can query.
 Fuze Discover currently has three Explores based on different sets of data: Calls, Meetings, and Queues.

 - an attribute, which has a direct association to a column in an underlying table